insight-base/data-science-portfolio/content/portfolio/project-2.md

 #### Project Details

 This application helps Marketing & R&D Teams determine property gaps and price new properties to fill the gaps using machine learning.
-The application is built by [Eddie Cheteni](https://eddwin-cheteni-ds-portfolio.netlify.app/).
+The application was developed by [Eddie Cheteni](https://eddwin-cheteni-ds-portfolio.netlify.app/).

 #### Project Requirements